Meditation for March 11th

 anything I’m not the best at,

-• I can dance to them and I already know the lyrics.
-I can look at a friend, furrow my nose and laugh about how dumb this song is while dancing like idiots.
-Haha.
+- I can dance to them, and I already know the lyrics.
+I can look at a friend, furrow my nose, and laugh about how dumb this song is while dancing like an idiot.

-No more books in case I start a series of books and end up waiting years for the next book to come out.
+No more books from a series of books, and end up waiting years for the next one to come out.

 Just people that make me happy.

-I want to wake up when I’m ready to wake up and coffee is made, breakfast is ready and I have money without stressing at some kind of job.
+I want to wake up when I’m ready to, with coffee made, breakfast ready, and money in hand, without stressing.
+Never mind needing a job.

 Is that so hard to ask?